fredrikheden/summarytable/Readme.md

 	"rowStyle": "font-weight:bold;font-size:small;",
 	"visible": true,
 	"cellRowHeaderStyle": "",
+	"cellRowDataStyle": "",
-	"cellRowDataStyle": ""
+	"format": ""
 }
 ```

 #### Properties
 * **title** - the displayed title of the row.
 * **formula** - the calculation formula of the row.
 Either a direct reference to another row header row is used, e.g. "[Operating revenues]", or a summary formula is expressed, e.g. "[Operating revenues]+[Other revenues]".
-Allowed operators are: + - ::.
+Any operator is allowed (from v1.4.0).
 For ranges the :: operator i used, e.g. "[100]::[200]".
 It is allowed to reference calculated rows is they are created before this row.
 * **rowStyle** - the css style of the whole row container.
 * **visible** - true or false, indicatng whether the row should be displayed or not.
 * **cellRowHeaderStyle** - the css style of the row header (the first column).
 * **cellRowDataStyle** - the css style of the row data columns header (all columns except the first one).
+* **format** - optional formatting that should be applied to the whole row when rendered.
+E.g. "#,0" and "0.0 %;-0.0 %;0.0 %".

 ### Define header row style - `headerRow`
 #### Example